schmiddim/zf-apigility-doctrine/README.md

 This library provides two modules.
 The first, ZF\Apigility\Doctrine\Server provides the classes to serve data created by the second, ZF\Apigility\Doctrine\Admin.
 The Admin module is used to create apigility resources and the Server serves those created resoruces.
-Generally you would include Admin in your development.config.php and Server in your application.config.php
+Generalsly you would include Admin in your development.config.php and Server in your application.config.php